GreggBrown/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 ### Data Protection Impact Assessent ###

 Under GDPR, data controllers are required to prepare a Data Protection Impact Assessment ([DPIA][GDPRdpia]) for processing operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”
-There is nothing inherent in Microsoft products and services that necessitate the creation of a DPIA.
-Rather, it depends on the details of your Microsoft configuration.
+There is nothing inherent in Microsoft products and services that necessitate the creation of a DPIA, it depends on the details of your Microsoft configuration and settings.
+The ([DPIA][GDPRdpia]) documentation provides information to help you write your own DPIA whenusing our servcies.

 Some considerations regarding DPIA are given below.
 A list of details that must be considered in Office can be found in [Contents of DPIA][GDPRdpiaContents].